Monogenic diabetes

 - insulin (HNF1B MODY and MIDD).

 Further guidance, including when and how to transfer from insulin to sulphonylureas, is available via the specialist diabetes team at Royal Devon and Exeter NHS Foundation Trust.
+Contact information is found on their website.
 Specialist advice for the management of affected pregnancies should be sought via the same team.

 Resources